dusevitch/bigss_compile/README.md

 * Working Integration with Slicer

-* Checking and automatic installation of FLTK and Maxxon Controllers
+* Checking and automatic installation of FTDI and Maxxon Controllers

 * update `cisst_repos.rosinstall` to only include necessary repos (i've eliminated most, but I'm sure there are more)